maitesin/resume/resume.md

     -Static analysis of code: Checks if the code has some patterns that have an *undefined behaviour*, *unspecified in the Standard*, and/or *implementation-defined*.

     -Dataflow analysis of code: Checks the complexity of methods, pointer problems, memory handeling, etc.

 2013-2015
 :   **Software Engineer at European Bioinformatics Institute**

-    One of my duties was to create a RESTful service to allow users to query our database to find information about multiprotein complexes.
+    One of my duties was to create a RESTful service to allow users to query for information about multiprotein complexes.

-    In addition, I developed an algorithm to cluster biological information from different kinds of proteins.
+    In addition, I developed an algorithm to cluster biological information from proteins.

 Courses
 -------

+April 2016
+:   **LFD331: Developing Linux Device Drivers**; Linux Foundation

 March 2016
 :   **LFD320: Linux Kernel Internals and Debugging**; Linux Foundation